mazzurs/React-Redux/README.md

-Run "npm install" to install all the modules.
+Run "npm install" to install the modules.

 Run "npm start" to start the project.